-REQUIRED: Bachelor's degree from an accredited institution in science or health-related field; OR Bachelor's degree from an accredited institution in other fields/completion of three years college science and two years patient-related or research experience; OR Associate's degree from an accredited institution in Allied Health profession and one year patient-related or research experience; OR High School Diploma and five years patient-related experience with two years in clinical study.
+Bachelor's degree in science or a health-related field; OR associate's degree in Allied Health profession and one year of patient-related or research experience; OR bachelor's degree in other fields/completion of three years college science and two years of patient-related or research experience; OR high school diploma or GED and five years of patient-related experience with two years in clinical study.

-While performing the duties of this job, the employee is frequently required to transport study equipment to sites in the field.
+Must be able to perform the essential functions of the job with or without an accomodation.
+While performing the duties of this job, the employee is frequently required to lift and carry study equipment to sites in the field.
 There is a significant amount of computing.
-This position will be housed at The Department of Epidemiology at 410 West 10th Street, Indianapolis, Indiana.
+There is moderate walking involved.

 Salary Plan: TE

 Job Function: Health Services

 Due to the COVID-19 pandemic, there may be differences in the working conditions as advertised in our standard job postings (e.g., the ability to travel from one campus to another, etc.).
 If you are invited for an interview, please discuss your questions or concerns regarding the working conditions at that time.

 This posting is scheduled to close at 11:59 pm EST on the advertised Close Date.
 This posting may be closed at any time at the discretion of the University, but will remain open for a minimum of 5 business days.
 To guarantee full consideration, please submit your application within 5 business days of the Posted Date.

 If you wish to include a cover letter, you may include it with your resume when uploading attachments.